World Vitiligo Day

-History of World Vitiligo Day
+Early Proposals

-Early Proposals and National Observances (2009–2011)
+Early Proposals and First National Observances (2005–2011)

-The origins of a dedicated vitiligo awareness day can be traced to India, where Professor Savita Malhotra of PGIMER, Chandigarh, introduced a national "Vitiligo Day" on May 19, beginning in 2009.
+The origins of the World Vitiligo Day proposal can be traced to 2005, when the Indian Association of Dermatologists, Venereologists and Leprologists (IADVL) identified vitiligo social awareness as one of its priorities.
+During a meeting in Hydebarat, with Dr. Venkatram Mysore proposed establishing a dedicated national awareness day for vitiligo.
+On June 30, 2006, The proposal was accepted by the IADVL National Executive Council at Rajkot, Gujarat.
+The National General Secretary of IADVL, Kaushik Lahiri, designated May 19 as the annual observance date in memory of Ajit Kumar Dutta, a Kolkata dermatologist who pioneered improvements in the care of people with vitiligo.

+The initiative expanded across India in the following years, particularly through the efforts of Professor Savita Malhorta of PGIMER, Chandigarh.
 This observance continued annually until 2015.
 Around the same time, Professor Davinder Parsad, a prominent researcher at PGIMER and a leading authority on vitiligo, became a key figure in mobilizing institutional support.
 In 2011, he played a central role in bringing together India's three major dermatological societies—the Indian Association of Dermatologists, Venereologists and Leprologists (IADVL), the Indian Society of Pediatric Dermatology (ISPD), and the Pigmentary Disorders Society (PDS)—to endorse a unified global awareness day.

 Separately, in the United States, Steve Hargadon—founder of the Vitiligo Friends online network—voiced the idea of an international vitiligo day.
 While he did not actively organize campaigns, his suggestion helped seed the concept.
 Lee Thomas—an entertainment reporter from Fox2TV back then and also a founder of VStrong support group in Detroit—was campaigning for vitiligo awareness since around 2007.
 In 2010, Barbara Summers, a patient advocate in Delaware, successfully petitioned Governor Jack Markell to proclaim July as Vitiligo Awareness Month.
 However, these early initiatives remained localized and lacked global coordination.